Barbiturate Toxicity

 Epidemiology

 Barbiturate abuse was popular in the 1960s and 1970s.
-Since then, however, its popularity has waned because of stricter guidelines for use and the introduction of benzodiazepines, which inherently have lower cardiorespiratory toxicity.
+Since then, its popularity has waned because of stricter guidelines for use and the introduction of benzodiazepines, which inherently have lower cardiorespiratory toxicity.
 These two factors have decreased barbiturate availability significantly and have led to less abuse.
-However, a recent gradual increase in barbiturate abuse has been observed among high school seniors.
+More recently, however, a gradual increase in barbiturate abuse has been observed among high school seniors.
 Street names for phenobarbital include "purple hearts" and "golfballs", while pentobarbital is called "nembies", "yellow jackets", "abbots", or "Mexican yellows".

 History